The Doors: Miami incident (March 1969)

 As the band began their second song, "Touch Me", Morrison started shouting in protest, forcing the band to a halt.
-At one point, Morrison removed the hat of an onstage police officer and threw it into the crowd; the officer in reaction threw Morrison's hat too.
+At one point, Morrison removed the hat of an onstage police officer and threw it into the crowd; the officer reacted by taking Morrison's hat and throwing it in the same direction.
 Manager Bill Siddons recalled, "The gig was a bizarre, circus-like thing, there was this guy carrying a sheep and the wildest people that I'd ever seen."
 Equipment chief Vince Treanor said, "Somebody jumped up and poured champagne on Jim so he took his shirt off, he was soaking wet.
 'Let's see a little skin, let's get naked,' he said, and the audience started taking their clothes off."
 Having removed his shirt, Morrison held it in front of his groin area and started to make hand movements behind it.
 Manzarek described the incident as a mass "religious hallucination".

 On March 5, the Dade County Sheriff's office issued a warrant for Morrison's arrest, claiming Morrison had exposed his penis while on stage, shouted obscenities to the crowd, simulated oral sex on Krieger, and was drunk at the time of his performance.
 Morrison turned down a plea bargain that required the Doors to perform a free Miami concert.
 He was convicted and sentenced to six months in jail with hard labor, and ordered to pay a $500 fine.
 Morrison remained free, pending an appeal of his conviction, and died before the matter was legally resolved.
-In 2007 Florida Governor Charlie Crist suggested the possibility of a posthumous pardon for Morrison, which was announced as successful on December 9, 2010.
+In 2007, Florida Governor Charlie Crist suggested the possibility of a posthumous pardon for Morrison, which was announced as successful on December 9, 2010.
 Densmore, Krieger and Manzarek have denied the allegation that Morrison exposed himself on stage that night.